-A. I use three primary finishing processes.
+A. I use four primary finishing processes.
 The first is wipe-on polyurethane, which requires multiple coats that have to be wet-sanded and dried between applications.
 Some of my pieces have as many as 30 coats, but most have 6 to 10.
-This finish produces a glossy, glass-like sheen and is often seen on items such as high-end bowls, some of my peppermills and salt/pepper shaker sets, and most of my pens.
+This finish produces a glossy, glass-like sheen.
+My high-end bowls, some of my peppermills and salt/pepper shaker sets, and most of my pens have a polyurethane finish.
 I also occasionally use cyanoacrylate (super glue) to finish pens.

 I dip my wine bottle stoppers into a gloss polyurethane finish, then set them in a drip rack for a minute or so before wicking off the final blob of finish that forms at the lowest point of the stopper.
-I repeat this process many times until I am satisfied with the result.
+This process is repeated many times until I am satisfied with the result.

 The second finishing process used in my work is done by my wife, Beth, and involves the application of multiple coats of a durable Danish oil finish.
 This is a wipe-on product that is applied and allowed to set for about 20 minutes before it is wiped dry.
-After a 24 hour drying period, another coat is applied and the process is repeated as many times as necessary.
+Another coat is applied after 24 hours and the process is repeated as many times as necessary.
 Some woods, such as spalted pecan or maple, soak up more of the oil and require more coats than dense, oily woods such as cocobolo or morado (Bolivian rosewood).
-After the final coat, the item is set aside for 3 to 5 days before I wax and buff it using two buffing compounds and a carnauba wax.
-This finish produces a satin sheen and is often used on my lidded boxes, peppermills and shaker sets, and smaller items.
+After the final coat, we set the item aside for 3 to 5 days before I wax and buff it using two buffing compounds and a carnauba wax.
+This finish produces a satin sheen.
+I often use a Danish oil finish on lidded boxes, peppermills and shaker sets, and some kitchen implements.

 Occasionally I will use a spray-on finish.
 Certain items, such as turned wooden ornaments, sputnik sea urchin ornaments, bookmarks, and golf ball markers are so small and delicate that I can’t apply a traditional polyurethane finish evenly.
 The result is the same as the traditional polyurethane finish — it’s just a different application technique.